rishimeka/genesys/README.md

 ## What is this

-Genesys is not another vector database.
-It's a scoring engine + causal graph + lifecycle manager that makes AI memory actually *work*.
+Genesys is a scoring engine, causal graph, and lifecycle manager for AI memory.
 Memories are scored by a multiplicative formula (relevance × connectivity × reactivation), connected in a causal graph, and actively forgotten when they become irrelevant.
 It plugs into any storage backend and speaks MCP natively.

 ## Why